maroDev343/Todo-app/README.md

 - Created with Html Css(Sass) Javascript using _vite_ 🔥

+- Fully responsive and animated

 # What you can do

-- fully responsive and animated

-- theme depends on system preference (light, dark)
+- Theme depends on system preference (light, dark)

-- switch theme
+- Switch theme

-- add todo
+- Add todo

-- delete todo
+- Delete todo

-- mark todo as completed
+- Mark todo as completed

-- filter todos (completed todos only or active todos only)
+- Filter todos (completed todos only or active todos only)

-- clear all todos
+- Clear all todos

-- all database linked
+- All database linked

 # Live